ndaidong/mdl-skeleton/README.md

 *Note:*

-- res.publish is a new function we attached to Express' Response method by defining the following line within server.js:
+We have overwritten ExpressJS' res.render function by defining the following line within server.js:

 ```
 app.use(compiler.io);
 ```

-res.publish requires 3 parameters as below:
+So the res.render now expects 3 parameters as below:

 - template: template file, similar to res.render(template)
 - data: an object will be Handlebars compile to template file